Your guide to property transfers in divorce and separation

 I’m in a long-term de facto relationship, but the house isn’t in my name.
 What can I do?

-If you are in a genuine de facto relationship as outlined by the court (see here to find out), then we go by age old saying: What’s mine is yours and what’s yours is mine.
-Even if your name isn’t on the property title, you may still be entitled to a share of it after a separation.
+You may be entitled to a share of the house after a separation if you have been in a genuine de facto relationship as outlined by the court (see here to find out), even if your name isn’t on the property title.
 The same applies to other assets and liabilities held by either party.
-However, every relationship is unique and outcomes can vary greatly.
-That’s why we strongly recommend seeking tailored legal advice before navigating these situations.
+However, every relationship is unique and outcomes vary greatly, so seeking tailored legal advice before navigating this situation is highly recommended!

 What if my ex-partner and I don’t engage the help of lawyers?